agiacalone/cecs-327-lab-peer-to-peer/README.md

 * Do *not* use compression on your files.
 This is extremely poor practice for code repositories, unless you have a very good reason for doing so.
 * Ensure that all significant code is *commented* with your own explanations.
 Code or projects without comments *will not receive credit*.
 * Your project, through git, should have enough commits to justify a semester-long project.
 Git repositories with very few commits on the repo will be heavily scrutinized and may receive reduced points.
 * Please make your git commit comments *helpful* and *concise*.
-Commit comments like 'updated file' or 'uploaded doc' are not helpful.
-Commit comments like 'fixed network bug in `project.py`' and 'added code to support file comparison' are much better.
+Commit comments like `updated file` or `uploaded doc` are not helpful.
+Commit comments like `fixed network bug in project.py` and `added code to support file comparison` are much better.